GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-14.md

 builds](https://github.com/GoogleCloudPlatform/appengine-gcs-client/issues/71)
 when only half the artifacts in the project were pushed one afternoon.

 Version ranges can be a security hole.
-A project that uses a range to specify the version of a dependency picks up new versions of that dependency when they're pushed to Maven Central.
+A project that uses a range to select the version of a dependency picks up new versions of that dependency when they're pushed to Maven Central.
 Someone with release privileges can take advantage of this to slip malicious code into projects without proper review.
 A variant